Quinaglute Dura-Tabs Side Effects

 Generic Name: quinidine

-Note: This document contains side effect information about quinidine.
-Some of the dosage forms listed on this page may not apply to the brand name Quinaglute Dura-Tabs.
+Note: This page contains side effects data for the generic drug quinidine.
+It is possible that some of the dosage forms included below may not apply to the brand name Quinaglute Dura-Tabs.

 For the Consumer